Luotianyi-0712/sonetto-rs-build/README.md

 * Profile picture upload/management
 * Real-time battle logic: currently battles may be fast-forwarded/skipped to the end
 * Drop rates and reward balancing need comprehensive testing

 ---

+## Bug fixes

+* Psychube upgrade materials no longer locked by default
+* Fixed a bug with 7 day sign rewards (users no longer get double rewards)

+---